NoelleTemple/roscore_move/README.md

 catkin_make
 ```

-If having issues, check to see if roscore is already running:
+If having issues, check to see if roscore is already available:
 ```
 roscore
 ```